Telephone numbers in Australia: Overview

-Fixed line telephone numbers in Australia
+Fixed-line telephone numbers

-(Within Australia, to access a number in another area it is first necessary to dial the trunk code of 0, followed by the area code and then the specific local number).
+Within Australia, dialing a number in another area requires dialing the trunk code 0, followed by the area code, and then the local number.

 In major centres, the first four digits specify the CCA (Call Collection Area, also known as an exchange), and the remaining digits specify a number at that exchange, up to 10,000 of which may be connected.
-Smaller exchanges in more remote areas may mean that no more than 100 numbers could be connected to such exchanges.
+Smaller exchanges in more remote areas may have fewer than hundred connected numbers.

-To access numbers in the same area, it is necessary only to dial the eight digits concerned.
+To access numbers in the same area, it is necessary to dial only the eight digits concerned.
 To access a number in another area it is first necessary to dial the trunk code of 0, followed by the area code (2, 3, 7 or 8) and then the specific local number.

-The area codes do not exactly match state/territory boundaries.
-Notable are the part of New South Wales around Broken Hill (a large part of the state's area but less than 1% of its population), which uses (08) 80xx numbers, and Wodonga, which is in Victoria but is within the New South Wales (02) area code.
-Similarly New South Wales border towns including Deniliquin and Buronga are within the South East (Victorian) (03) area code.
-Physical exchanges can be allocated one or more prefixes and modern technology allows sub-sets of these number ranges to be allocated to switching entities physically located at a distance from the exchange in which their controlling terminal is located.
-(Thus, the concept of what a "telephone exchange" is can become somewhat blurred.)
+Area code boundaries do not follow state/territory boundaries precisely.
+Notable are the part of New South Wales around Broken Hill (a large part of the state's area but less than 1% of its population), which uses 08) 80xx numbers, and Wodonga, which is in Victoria but is within the New South Wales area code (02).
+Similarly, New South Wales border towns including Deniliquin and Buronga are within the Southeast (Victorian) area code (03), and Tweed Heads within the Northeast (Queensland) area code (07).
+Physical exchanges can be allocated one or more prefixes and modern technology allows sub-sets of these number ranges to be allocated to switching entities located at a distance from the exchange in which their controlling terminal is located.

-Landlines use an open dialling plan: if the caller's phone shares the same area code as the called phone, the area code may be omitted.
-For example, a call from the number (02) 5551 5678, to the number (02) 7010 1111, will be connected if the caller dials only 7010 1111.
-Similarly, a person who dials 7010 5678 on a land-line or mobile phone in Melbourne (i.e., within the 03 area) will be connected to 03 7010 5678.
-For this reason, landline numbers are often specified without the area code.
-If a person's number and the destination number share the same area code, then the area code is not required, even if it is not a local (untimed) call.

-However, the full international number must always be dialled, since the Australian telephone network has the capability to recognise when the destination required is either international, in a different national area or within the local area and to switch and charge the call accordingly.
-Thus, it is strongly recommended that telephone numbers should be stored in mobile phones in the form of the full international number, should the owner of the phone be likely to use the phone concerned in an area away from home, either within Australia or internationally.
+Landlines use a dialing plan that makes dialing of the area code optional for calls with the same area code for the caller and the destination.